projectara/greybus-spec/source/control.rst

     The SVC initiates this operation after it has first determined a |unipro| link is up.
-The request informs the interface of its whereabouts, including the type of endo it resides in, where the module resides on that endo, which interface it is on that module, as well as the |unipro| device id assigned to the interface.
+The request informs the interface of its whereabouts, including the type of Endo it resides in, where the module resides on that Endo, which interface it is on that module, as well as the |unipro| device id assigned to the interface.
 The destination supplies in its response the number of additional device ids it requires to